Mattress Support Layers Explained: A DIY Guide

 • Texas Pocket Springs: Also USA-made, with options for lower-profile builds and excellent edge reinforcement

 Want help choosing between them?
-We’ve got a full breakdown for you here: Coil Comparison: Leggett & Platt vs. Texas Pocket Springs
+We’ve got a full breakdown for you here: Pocket Coil Comparison: Leggett & Platt vs. Texas Pocket Springs

 2. Firm (or Very Firm) Foams